Azure/reddog-aks-workshop/docs/cheatsheets/workload-identity-cheatsheet.md

 * A new Managed Identity should be created in the cluster resource group
 * A new Kubernetes Service Account must be created in a new namespace
 * The Managed Identity and Service Account must be federated using the cluster OIDC Issuer
-* Via custom code, you must demostrate an authenticated connection to an AAD Auth enabled endpoint to retrieve data
+* Via custom code, you must demonstrate an authenticated connection to an AAD Auth enabled endpoint to retrieve data

 You were asked to complete the following tasks: